floriankraemer/floriankraemer.github.io/_posts/Are-the-SOLID-Principles-problematic.markdown

 ## Validity of the SOLID Principles

-There is empirical evidence by multiple studies, [1][2][3][4] that the SOLID principles improve the code quality and associated quality attributes.
+There is empirical evidence by multiple studies [1][2][3][4], that the SOLID principles improve the code quality and associated quality attributes.

-### An Experimental Evaluation of the Effect of SOLID Principles to Microsoft VS Code Metrics (2018)
+The following quote is taking from the conclusion section of the study "*An Experimental Evaluation of the Effect of SOLID Principles to Microsoft VS Code Metrics (2018)*" [1]:

-The following quote is taking from the conclusion section of the study:

 > “*This work shows that SOLID design principles increase the maintainability of the code, generally reduce complexity of the code and reduce dependency, providing flexibility to the code.
 Design principles improve the separation of concern through weaker coupling and stronger cohesion.
 However, if these principles are applied without measure then some potentially undesirable consequences may occur.*”

-### An Experimental Assessment on Effects of Solid Design Principles on the quality of Software using CKJM Metric Analysis (2022)
+From the study "*An Experimental Assessment on Effects of Solid Design Principles on the quality of Software using CKJM Metric Analysis (2022)*" [3]:

 > "*It can be stated that the application of these SOLID design Principles together could lead us to create a highly maintainable and scalable system.
 The research demonstrates the empirical assessment of a Software application against the Design approach and evaluates the quality of software using CKJM matrices.
 For our sample application, we have **reduced the coupling by 59%** (approx.) and **introduced the cohesion by 39%** (approx.).*"

+Also from that study:

+> "*Software Design should be based on Solid principles so that it would be effortless to reuse and scale the amenities.*"

-What I like especially about this study is that they've used easily measurable metrics to assess the before and after state of the code.
+What I like especially about this study [3] is that they've used easily measurable metrics to assess the before and after state of the code.
 A tool to measure the JCKM metrics mentioned in the quote above can be found [here](https://github.com/dspinellis/ckjm) for Java.

-### Effect of SOLID Design Principles on Quality of Software: An Empirical Assessment (2015)

-This quote looks remarkably similar to the one before, but it is from another study.
+This quote from the study "*Effect of SOLID Design Principles on Quality of Software: An Empirical Assessment (2015)*" [4] looks remarkably similar to the one before, but it is from another study.
 I've briefly checked if there are more parts that similar, but it looks like this is the only one.
 What is interesting is that that the results are also very similar and show the positive impact of the SOLID principles.

 > "*It can be stated that the application of these SOLID design Principles together could lead us to create a highly maintainable and scalable system.
 The research demonstrates the empirical assessment of a Software application against the Design approach, and evaluates the quality of software using CKJM matrices.
 For our sample application we have **reduced the coupling by 69%** (appox.) and **introduce the cohesion by 29%** (approx.).*"